I Vampiri

 The film was developed during a growth in the Italian film industry which allowed for the market to expand beyond a local Italian audience and would allow Italian film makers to explore new genres of filmmaking.
 Freda made a deal with producers at the Italian film studio Titanus to create a low budget horror film by writing a story in one day and filming it in two weeks.
 The producers agreed and Freda began filming.
 On the final day of shooting, Freda left the set which led to the cinematographer Mario Bava to direct the rest of the film, which changed various plot points and added the inclusion of stock footage.

 On the film's release in 1957, it became Italy's first horror film of the sound era.
 It was not successful in Italy, which Freda interpreted as an audience not interested in horror films made by Italians.
-The film was released theatrically as The Devil's Commandment and Lust of the Vampire in the United States and United Kingdom respectively.
+The film was re-edited and released theatrically as The Devil's Commandment and Lust of the Vampire in the United States and United Kingdom respectively.
 English critics predominantly discuss the film in terms of its cinematography and place in film history.
 Despite being the first of the Italian horror films, it was not until the British film Dracula (1958) and the international hit Black Sunday were released that a greater amount of horror films began being produced in Italy.

 Plot

 In Paris, a series of mysterious killings are committed against young women of the same blood type who are found dead and drained of their blood.
 The press reported these killings as being performed by a murderer coined "The Vampire".
 The journalist Pierre Lantin begins to investigate and becomes more involved when his fiancée, the dancer Nora Duval, is kidnapped.
 As Inspector Chantal examines the crime scene, Lantin arrives predicting that the crime was committed by the Vampire.
 Lantin investigates the school that the latest murder happened at to search for clues and finds that the woman was being followed by a tall man before the murder.

-Elsewhere, a man named Joseph begs for "his fix" in a dark room, but is told to go after a woman named Lorette and that he "knows what to do" at Rue Saint Etienne.
+Elsewhere, a man named Joseph begs for "his fix" in a dark room, but is told to go after a woman named Laurette and that he "knows what to do" at Rue Saint Etienne.
 Joseph arrives at the location and is spotted by Lantin, but manages to get away from him.
 Joseph arrives at the clinic of Professor Julien Du Grand and demands money to leave town or he will report what is happening to the police.
-He is strangled by Du Grand's assistant when a shadowed woman named Marguerite arrives and states that if the police track them down, it will be the end of Du Grand's career.
-A newspaper headline later reveals that Professor Julien Du Grand has died unexpectedly.
+He is strangled by Du Grand's assistant when a shadowed woman named Margherita arrives and states that if the police track them down, it will be the end of Du Grand's career.
+A newspaper headline later reveals that the Professor has died unexpectedly.